-NRS 686A.2815 is the statute that makes automobile insurance fraud a crime in the state of Nevada.
-This section prohibits bringing a false claim for auto insurance benefits.
+NRS 686A.2815 prohibits automobile insurance fraud in Nevada, which means to bring a false claim for auto insurance benefits.
 A conviction is treated as a category D felony that carries up to 4 years in prison and a fine of up to $5000.00.

 Common examples of auto insurance fraud are: